MicBrain/Git-Sample/README.md

 ### Differences between beargit and git

    There are some key differences between this version of distributed revision system and git:
+* The only supported commands are init, add, rm, commit, status and log.
+For each of them, only t